Soham0779/DIAGNO-plus-App/README.md

 # DIAGNO+ App

 ## Description:
-This is Patient and Doctor chat app which contain following features:
+This is diagnosis app which contain following features:

     1. User login using Firebase
     3. Checking for appointments